 Day 7-9: Hoi An

 You will take a short flight to Danang today, from where you will embark on a short minibus ride to Hoi An.
 Hoi An was originally a Cham port town, but has been influenced by a myriad of traders from various cultures.
 There is a distinctly Chinese appearance with pagodas and assembly halls scattered along the small streets.
 Hoi An was once a bustling port in centuries gone by, before the river silted up.
 Today it is a delightful backwater town with an air of liveliness about it.
-The tranquility and charm of Hoi An, coupled with its low tiled houses, makes it one of the most delightful places to visit in Vietnam.
+The tranquillity and charm of Hoi An, coupled with its low tiled houses, makes it one of the most delightful places to visit in Vietnam.
 It is a consistent favourite among travellers and staff alike.
 A tour will take you to a historic house (formerly home to a prominent trader), the Japanese Covered Bridge, a Chinese assembly hall and a museum.
 You get the chance to learn how to prepare Vietnamese cuisine in a cooking class.
-Better still, you get to enjoy the fruits of your labour!
+Better still, you get to enjoy the fruits of your labour.
 You will enjoy a free afternoon to make the most of delightful Hoi An and its surrounding areas.
 The market is a good place to buy silk that can be made up into fine garments, all within a day.
 Close to town there is a nice beach, which can be reached easily by bicycle.

 Day 10-11: Hue